cncf/tag-contributor-strategy/governance/reviews/template.md

 ### Governance Findings Table
 <!--- Add additional rows as necessary.
 For each finding described above, it should also be included here with further detail.

-Should be reported as must-fix:
+Should be reported in the "Critical Items" section:
 - Critical

 Should be reported as "Areas for Improvement"